SEIR-7-06/installfest/environment-setup/ruby-on-rails-stack.md

   $ \curl -L https://get.rvm.io | bash -s stable --ruby --auto-dotfiles
   ```

+  This installation could take a few minutes, so don't panic if it's slow.

 2. Close your terminal and open a new one now.

 3. Run